Exodus 31:1-11

 This is what we want to learn from this passage, and we want to focus on the two men mentioned in Exodus 31:1-11—Bezaleel and Aholiab.
 The title of our message is: ‘No Such Thing as an Unimportant Calling or Gift.’

-I. They were called
+I. They Were Called

 Our first point is: They were called.
 Bezaleel was the son (grandson) of Hur, and he was from the tribe of Judah.
 Aholiab was the son of Ahisamach, and he was from the tribe of Dan.
 Take note of the phrase in verse 2: “See, I have called.”
 Verse 1 tells us, “And the LORD spake unto Moses, saying.”
 So it was God speaking.
 In other words, these two men were specially called by God.
 They were not chosen by Moses, Aaron, or the children of Israel, but by the sovereign will of the Almighty God.
 Their calling was so important that God had recorded it for us in this passage for our encouragement and edification.